ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-06-monitoring-weather/04-lesson-02-extension.md

 ![makecode-extension-oled-06](assets/makecode-extension-oled-06.png)

 A MakeCode link with both extensions preloaded can be opened [here](https://makecode.microbit.org/S32158-93017-54044-05128) (right-click and open in new window).
+Be sure to click on ‘edit code’ in the gray box in the upper right corner.